Independent sets of non-geometric lattices and the maximal adjoint: Preliminaries

-A known property is that the complements of the hyperplanes (coatoms of the geometric lattice) are precisely the circuits of the dual matroid.
-This property allows us to view an extension of a dual lattice of a geometric lattice discussed in the following sections as a matroid with ground set $\mathcal{C}(\mathcal{M})$.
-We formulate our definitions with this change in mind:
+A known property is that the complements of the hyperplanes (another name for co-atoms of geometric lattices) are precisely the circuits of the dual matroid.
+This property enables us to interpret an extension of the dual lattice of a geometric lattice, as discussed in the following sections, as a matroid with ground set $\mathcal{C}(\mathcal{M})$.
+We structure our definitions accordingly to reflect this perspective: